Cerulean Warbler

 A Missouri species of conservation concern, considered rare and imperiled in our state.

 A summer resident, it is more common in the southeastern Ozarks but is rare elsewhere in the state.
-Its total numbers in the Western Hemisphere are small and declining, and for that reason our nation may soon classify it as endangered.
+Its total numbers are small and have been declining.

 Life Cycle